lsst-dm/dmtn-183/index.rst

 We have three fallbacks, however:

 1. Kafka stores messages for a configurable length of time.
-   If the archivist recovers within the lifetime of messages in Kafka, we could replay historical alerts and write them into the object store.
+   If the archivist recovers within the lifetime of messages in Kafka (~one week), we could replay historical alerts and write them into the object store.
 2. We may contact downstream brokers to recover a copy of the missed alerts to store them.
 3. In theory, we should be capable of reconstructing alerts entirely from the PPDB.